prabampm/django-1.6-template/README.md

     (django16)$ cd ~/projects

-Assuming you are still in the context of the django16 virtual environment, type the following:
+Assuming you are still in the context of the django16 virtual environment, let's clone the project into a directory called **projectName**:

     (django16)$ git clone https://github.com/dereknutile/django-1.6-template.git projectName